nitesh2920/SnapToPdf/readme.md

-# PicToPDF
+# SnapToPDF

-PicToPDF is a web application that allows users to convert images to PDF files easily.
+SnapToPDF is a web application that allows users to convert images to PDF files easily.
 The application is built using TypeScript, CSS, JavaScript, and HTML.

 ## Table of Contents